course-dprep/How-does-Airbnb-pricing-differ-between-stay-duration/README.md

 A more detailed analysis of these results can be found in the PDF in the src/analysis folder.

-### Conclusions
-The key findings from our analysis are:
-- In Amsterdam and Tokyo short-term stays show higher average prices than in London.
-Whereas, a long stay in London demonstrates an inverse trend.
-- Overall the long-term stays price is below average among Amsterdam, London, and Tokyo.
-- Unlike Tokyo and London with notable impact of stay duration on pricing, listings in Amsterdam have shown no significant difference.
-- Unlike Amsterdam and Tokyo, London offers long-term stay opportunities in hotel and shared room categories, although their availability is limited.
-- Across all three cities, different room types show significant effects on pricing.
-- There is a significant interaction between review scores and stay duration in Amsterdam, Tokyo, and London, particularly for long-stay accommodations.

 ## 7. About